-CareCredit approval odds largely depend on your existing credit.
+CareCredit approval largely depends on your existing credit.
 Your approval odds will be higher if you have low balances on existing accounts, no unpaid or delinquent accounts, and solid payment history.
-Your odds of getting approved for CareCredit decrease if you have outstanding balances on existing credit cards, a history of late payments, or several recent credit inquiries.
+Your odds of being approved for CareCredit decrease if you have outstanding balances on existing credit cards, a history of late payments, or several recent credit inquiries.
 Continue below for details on getting approved for CareCredit and how to apply.

 CareCredit Approval Odds

-We contacted the CareCredit and Synchrony Bank customer service departments; representatives from neither department would disclose factors that may help or hurt your odds of getting approved for CareCredit.
-However, your credit history is important as representatives confirmed that they do review the credit history of each applicant, including doing a hard credit check.
+We contacted the CareCredit and Synchrony Bank customer service departments; representatives from neither department would disclose factors that may help or hurt your odds of getting approved for CareCredit, nor did they provide a minimum credit score needed for approval.
+However, previous applicants reported being approved with scores around 620.
+Your credit history is important as representatives confirmed that they do review the credit history of each applicant, which includes conducting a hard credit check.

 Before you apply for CareCredit, it’s a good idea to review your credit report and credit score.
 You can view your credit report from each of the three major credit reporting bureaus for free every 12 months at AnnualCreditReport.com.
 Outstanding balances on existing credit cards, unpaid or delinquent accounts, and several recent credit inquiries are all things that may hurt your credit and decrease your odds of getting approved for CareCredit.
 A good credit report that may help increase your odds of getting approved will reflect things like low balances on existing accounts and a history of on-time payments.

 If you find yourself questioning whether or not you will be approved, you do have the option of applying with a joint applicant.
 A joint applicant should be someone who has a strong credit report to help offset any of the negative things that may appear on yours.
 For example, if you’ve missed a few credit card payments in the past, a joint applicant with a solid payment history on his or her own credit report may help increase your odds of being approved.